umfhero/ThoughtsPlus/README.md

 - Lack of advanced features (recurring events, analytics, integrations)
 - Basic UI that couldn't compete with modern design standards
 - No cross-platform optimization or professional polish

-**Lessons Learned:**
-CalendarPlus retains the core philosophy of intuitive navigation and note management but completely rebuilds the foundation with modern web technologies (React, TypeScript, Electron).
-The result is a production-ready application that combines the original vision with professional performance, extensibility, and design.

 ---